-For Jean, the love of kayaking started about 30 years ago in Gloucester, MA.
+For nearly a decade, Jean Mugford, 91, and her daughter, Nancy Witham, 63, both of Massachusetts, have been taking an annual kayaking trip together.
+With Jean, the love of kayaking started 30 years ago in Gloucester, MA.
 She saw lots of people kayaking on the river there and says, “I thought I’d like it and that it was something that I could do.”
 Nancy’s interest began about a decade ago, fueled after borrowing her sister’s and brother-in-law’s kayaks.
 A short time later she was hooked and purchased her own single kayak.

 In the early years, the two women would take week-long trips, renting kayaks and staying in hotels.
 Ultimately, all the logistical coordination with renting and transporting kayaks required too much effort, so they decided to buy their own kayak.
 “It happened very quickly.
 We just said, ‘we’re doing this,’” recalls Nancy.

 They opted for a red tandem kayak by Prodigy.
 They love the “Cadillac-style” seats that came with the Prodigy, which allow them to paddle up to six hours at a time without discomfort.
 Nancy’s paddle of choice is by Werner.
 “It’s carbon fiber, and you can hold it on one finger.”